We are working on behalf of farmers and growers to mitigate the challenges posed by the prolonged period of dry weather.

 There are still three areas currently in drought status, these are: North West Norfolk, North Norfolk Rivers and Broadland Rivers.
 NFU members can refer to the May 2023 East Anglia Environment Agency briefing for more information.

-The government has announced measures enabling Countryside Stewardship and Environmental Stewardship agreement holders to take steps such as cutting or grazing certain options to help ease shortages of bedding, fodder, grazing or forage crops.
-The derogation came into effect on 17 August and will continue for most options until the end of 2022.
+Due to the dry weather in 2022 and following NFU lobbying, the government introduced derogations to enable Countryside Stewardship and Environmental Stewardship agreement holders to take steps such as cutting or grazing certain options to help ease shortages of bedding, fodder, grazing or forage crops.
+These derogations ended in 2022.

 Further water management grant funding